Inner West out of home care services

 As we continue to grow from strength to strength, the importance of the work we do in the community with young people becomes more evident.
 We are delighted to be entering our fifth decade with this new opportunity in the Inner West.
 Our success is down to the commitment and hard work of our staff, the support we have received from the Northern Beaches community and our partners along the way - and of course the young people themselves.
 We continue to build connections within the Inner West community including foremost the local young people, those working with and for them.

-The Inner West Out of Home Care consist of different services, read more below.
+The Inner West Out of Home Care consists of different services, read more below.
 If you would like to find you about our beginnings in the Inner West click here.

 SUPPORTED FAMILY GROUP HOME (SFGH)

 SFGH is a program for children and young people aged 12 – 17 years who live with a carer who provides a nurturing home environment.